Ally-Wardell/bios611-project1/README.md

 This repository contains the data, code, and results of an analysis of Cardiovascular disease data.
 Cardiovascular disease the leading cause of death in the United States.
-Most cardiovascular diseases can be prevented by addressing behavioral risk factors such as tobacco use, poor diet, obesity, alcohol consumption, and physical activity.
-People with a high risk of cardiovascular disease could benefit from the use of predictive modeling techniques for early detection of disease.
+Most cardiovascular diseases can be prevented by addressing behavioral risk factors.
+A predictive model for heart disease development could be useful in sparking heart disease treatment and prevention plans for early development of heart disease.

-I include an Rshiny app to do X, Y, Z.
+I include an Rshiny app to do visualize the continuous predictors across each category of heart disease presence (0 = no heart disease, 1 = low evidence of heart disease, ...
+4 = strong evidence of heart disease)

 ## What is the source data?

-This analysis is based on research from Davide Chicco and Giuseppe Jurman who wrote a paper titled "Machine learning can predict survival of patients with heart failure from serum creatinine and ejection fraction alone" (2020).
-This data set contains information on 299 individuals.
+This analysis is based on research from Robert Detrano and colleagues, who wrote a paper titled "International application of a new probability algorithm for the diagnosis of coronary artery disease."
+(1989).
+This data set contains information on 301 individuals.
-Examples of measured risk factors of cardiovascular disease are age, anaemia, level of creatinine phosphorous in the blood, diabetes, ejection fraction (%), high blood pressure, platelets, serum creatinine, and serum sodium levels.
+Examples of measured risk factors of cardiovascular disease are age, sex, resting ECG, cholestrol, etc.

 If you wish to replicate this exact analysis, use the CSVs in the source_data folder of this respository.